 You’re gonna wanna have this, because even the highest quality, warmest sleeping bag is going to have some air come in with your every move (and if you’re unlucky, your partner’s).
 A fleece blanket will keep your heat in and close all air vents.
 This is one example, but honestly any fleece blanky will do.

 Because: They are easy, cheap and awesome.
 You can go for a very comfy hot water bottle like this or a safe hard one like those of Nalgene.

 That night we improvised with aluminium bottles, we had to, but it can break and I do not recommend that!

 Go for fatty and full of carbohydrates if you feel cold, because burning the calories will help your body keep warm.
-Drinking warm fluids (hot cocoa covers warm ánd full of calories) or eating soup will warm you up immediately.
+Drinking warm fluids (we have a range of tea, and hot cocoa covers warm ánd full of calories) or eating soup will warm you up immediately.

 Yes, I’m talking 2 pairs of socks.
 Yes, I’m talking thermal underwear ánd regular clothes ánd a winter jacket.
 And YES, I’m talking hats – and if necessary gloves.